garrett928/Personal-Site/content/about/index.md

 ## Honors and Awards

-### Student Representative to Univerity Presidental Comitte
+### Student Representative to University Presidential Committee
 |
 :--- | --- | --- | --- | --- | --- | --- | ---|  --- | -------: | ---:
 Rose-Hulman Institute of Technology | | | | | | | | | | Aug 2023 - Jan 2024